Anupam2388/mule-docker-demo/README.md

 # mule-docker-demo
-This project is build to dockerize the mule application
+This project is to dockerize the mule application

 # To Build the Image
     docker build -t <<name your image>> .